What's New at tinfoil.com

 November 24, 1999

-Press and Citations, etc. – tinfoil.com makes Rolling Stone magazine!
+Press and Citations, etc. – Tinfoil.com makes Rolling Stone magazine!
 Actually, it is more of an advertisement in Rolling Stone.
 Well, to be completely honest, it's really just a mention in an ad for ArtistDirect.com – but it's still pretty cool . . .

 November 2, 1999